 - I’m interested in taking students on a trip as part of my course.
 What do I need to know?

-Safety, liability, and logistics are critical considerations when planning programs and courses that involve students travelling from campus – both internationally and domestic.
+Safety, liability, and logistics are critical considerations when planning programs and courses that involve students traveling from campus – both internationally and domestic.
 For trips in the US, first talk with your department head, and then assuming that you have his/her support, contact Lisa Clapper in the Outreach Office to discuss your idea.
 Lisa will walk you through all you need to know to plan a course with a short-term trip.